 Paul L. Berns has served as a member of our board of directors since March 2018.
 Mr. Berns has been a consultant in the pharmaceutical industry since July 2016, as well as from August 2012 to March 2014 and from July 2005 to March 2006.
 Mr. Berns has been a member of ARCH Venture Partners since August 2018.
-From March 2014 to June 2016, Mr. Berns served as President and Chief Executive Officer and Chairman of the Board at Anacor Pharmaceuticals, Inc. a biopharmaceutical company, which was acquired by Pfizer Inc. in 2016.
+From March 2014 to June 2016, Mr. Berns served as President and Chief Executive Officer and Chairman of the Board at Anacor Pharmaceuticals, Inc., a biopharmaceutical company, which was acquired by Pfizer Inc. in 2016.
 Previously, Mr. Berns served as President and Chief Executive Officer of Allos Therapeutics, Inc., a biopharmaceutical company, from March 2006 to September 2012, when it was acquired by Spectrum Pharmaceuticals, Inc. Mr. Berns was President and Chief Executive Officer of Bone Care International, Inc., a specialty pharmaceutical company, from June 2002 to July 2005, when it was acquired by Genzyme Corporation.
 Prior to that, Mr. Berns was Vice President and General Manager of the Immunology, Oncology and Pain Therapeutics business unit of Abbott Laboratories from 2001 to 2002, and from 2000 to 2001, he served as Vice President, Marketing of BASF Pharmaceuticals/Knoll, when it was acquired by Abbott Laboratories in 2001.
 Earlier in his career, Mr. Berns held various positions, including senior management roles, at Bristol-Myers Squibb Company from 1990 to 2000.
-Mr. Berns is currently a board member of the privately held company, MC2 Therapeutics (since May 2017), and privately held company, BlackThorn Therapeutics Inc. (since November 2018), and the publicly held companies, Jazz Pharmaceuticals, PLC (since April 2010) and Menlo Therapeutics, Inc. (since November 2017).
-Mr. Berns previously served on the boards of Anacor Pharmaceuticals, Inc. (from June 2012 to June 2016), XenoPort, Inc. (from November 2005 to May 2016), Allos Therapeutics, Inc. (from March 2006 to September 2012) and Bone Care International, Inc. (from June 2002 to July 2005).
-Mr. Berns received his B.S. in Economics from the University of Wisconsin.
-We believe that Mr. Berns is qualified to serve on our board of directors because of his extensive experience in the biopharmaceutical industry and his service as a director of a number of public pharmaceutical companies.
+Mr. Berns is currently a board member of the privately held company, Gideon Health (since August 2019), the privately held company, the privately held company, BlackThorn Therapeutics Inc. (since November 2018), and the publicly held company, Jazz Pharmaceuticals, PLC (since April 2010).
+Mr. Berns previously served on the boards of Menlo Therapeutics, Inc. (from November 2017 to March 2020), Anacor Pharmaceuticals, Inc. (from June 2012 to June 2016), XenoPort, Inc. (from November 2005 to May 2016), Allos Therapeutics, Inc. (from March 2006 to September 2012), and Bone Care